-Each school will operate a waiting list.
+Autumn term.
+The waiting list is ranked in accordance with the school's oversubscription criteria.
 The list is made up of children whose parent/carers have applied for a place at the school and been unsuccessful.
-The list will be maintained until the end of that academic year.
 When a place becomes available the next child on the list will be offered the space.
 If that family does not require the space, it will pass to the next child and so on.
+The waiting list is 'dynamic' however; this means that late applications are treated equally according to the over-subscription criteria and can affect the ranking of an earlier application.

+15.2.
 After the waiting list has been disbanded, places will be allocated on application and if a space is available, following the standard in-year admission procedures.

-1.15 Multiple Births
+16. Multiple Births

+16.1.
 In the unusual event of there being one space available within the infant class size limit, children of multiple births are permitted exceptions to the class size limit in these circumstances.

-1.16 Infant Class Size Limits, Multiple Birth Children and Permitted Exceptions (Primary and Secondary)
+Infant Class Size Limits, Multiple Birth Children and Permitted Exceptions (Primary and Secondary)

+17.1.
 In compliance with the relevant regulations, an infant child (i.e. up to and including Year 2) who moves into a school's area once initial allocation decisions have been made, will not necessarily be offered a place in the school if the relevant class will already contain 30 children or if an alternative school with space available in the relevant year group within 2 miles of the home address is identified.
 If there are no places available in nearby schools, the child will be an excepted pupil in the catchment school, allowing the class to exceed 30 pupils.

-1.17 Admission of children below compulsory school age and deferred entry
+Admission of children below compulsory school age and deferred entry

-Upon notification of a school place being offered, a child is entitled to a full-time place in the September following their fourth birthday.

-Parents can request that the date the child is admitted to the school is deferred until later in the school year, but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which the original application was made.

-To defer a place at first time admission, parents are asked to inform the school where the child has been allocated school place.
+- 18.1.
+Upon notification of a school place being offered, a child is entitled to a full-time place in the September following their fourth birthday. - 18.2.
+Parents can request that the date the child is admitted to the school is deferred until later in the school year, but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which the original application was made. - 18.3.
+To defer a place at first time admission, parents are asked to inform the school where the child has been allocated school place. - 18.4.
 If a child does not attend school by the beginning of the final term of the school year for which the original application was made, parents are required to make a new application.

-1.18 Admission of children outside their normal age group
+19. Admission of children outside their normal age group